How the U.S. got on the slow track with at-home COVID tests

 Meanwhile, the lack of reliable supply of cheap and easy-to-use tests has made it hard to incorporate testing as a part of public policy.

-Elizabeth Stuart, a public health professor at Johns Hopkins University, argues that fewer children would miss school after exposure to COVID, if there were more more tests.
+Elizabeth Stuart, a professor at Johns Hopkins Bloomberg School of Public Health , argues that fewer children would miss school after exposure to COVID, if there were more more tests.
 Instead of staying home, they could test daily prior to going to school.

 "I've been pushing DC public schools on this, and I will say it's been hard to push on it because of the supply problems, they sort of say, 'We just can't get enough tests to implement that,'" Stuart says.